 Admission to Program

-Successful candidates for admission to the Counseling and Supervision Program must demonstrate exceptional academic aptitude; extensive experience in the counseling field; potential to become a scholar, leader and advocate of counseling; and ability to develop greater expertise in applying technology to the profession.
-The initial screening is based on a comprehensive and integrated review of all the material that the applicants have submitted.
+Successful candidates for admission to the Counseling and Supervision Program must possess the following: exceptional academic aptitude for doctoral study; previous professional experience in the counseling field; self-awareness and openness to feedback; potential to become a productive scholar, leader, educator, supervisor, and advocate of counseling; and ability to develop greater expertise in applying technology to the profession.
+Our hybrid/low residency program allows experienced counselors currently working in the field to further their education and grow professionally.

-- Completion of 60 credit hours of graduate counseling coursework necessary for licensure as a professional counselor.
-Candidates must submit official transcripts documenting the completion of both undergraduate and graduate degrees, including courses that meet requirements to become a Licensed Professional Counselor (LPC).
+- Completion of 60 credit hours of graduate counseling coursework necessary for licensure as a professional counselor or school counselor.
+If the advanced degree program involved only 48 credit hours, applicants need to complete 12 additional credit hours to meet licensure requirements.
+Candidates must submit official transcripts documenting the completion of both undergraduate and graduate degrees, including any supplementary courses to become an LPC.

 - A history of academic success.
 The graduate transcripts must demonstrate readiness to succeed in doctoral level coursework.

 - Resume.
 Candidates should submit a resume detailing their counseling-related training, work experiences, and scholarship.

 - Supportive references.
 Three individuals must complete and submit reference forms.
 At least one individual should be well acquainted with the candidate's academic potential.
 At least one person should be a supervisor or trainer who can discuss in detail the applicant's counseling skills.

 - Professional writing sample.
 Application materials must include an academic term paper, published article, conference paper, or manuscript related to the field of counseling.
 The sample should be at least 10 pages and written in APA format.